nus-cs2113-AY2122S1/ip/docs/README.md

 2. Some commands require additional keywords to ensure correct input.
 Without those additional keywords, the command will be deemed as invalid.
    - Example of commands that require additional keywords are `deadline` and `event`

+3. All time input &lt;time> will require YYYY-MM-DD or YYYY-MM-DD HHMM as input.

 ### `help` - View help